 The Second Collision & Third Collision

 When one vehicle collides with another vehicle or a stationary object, the kinetic energy within the vehicle continues toward the point of impact.
-This means that vehicle’s passengers continue moving until coming in contact with the seatbelt, steering column, or other object.
+This means that vehicle’s passengers continue moving until coming in contact with the seatbelt, steering column, or other objects.
 Physicians call this the second collision or the human collision.
 The second collision often causes broken bones, head injuries, and whiplash injuries.

 After the second collision, the organs within the body continue to move until they have their own collision with bones, other organs, or inside of the skull.
 Physicians call this the third collision, and it can cause organs to tear, rupture, and bleed.
 The third collision can cause the brain to strike the inside of the skull, leading to traumatic brain injury or closed head injuries.
 This can cause temporary or permanent brain damage.